Pan Roasted Corn

 Ingredients

-It doesn’t take a lot to make pan fried corn (actually, it’s more like pan seared corn) because there’s no oil involved.
+It doesn’t take a lot to make pan-fried corn and there’s no oil involved.
 The trickiest thing about making pan grilled corn is the high heat.
-You’ll definitely need a set of tongs to rotate the corn cobs.
+You’ll definitely need a set of tongs to rotate the corn cobs or a long-handled spoon to stir the kernels.

 • Corn – get whole kernel corn (not cream style corn) canned corn, fresh corn or frozen corn kernels